pkck28/blackbox/docs/source/airfoil/cst.rst

     airfoil = AirfoilCST(options=options)

 Firstly, required packages and modules are imported.
-Then, ``solverOptions`` and ``meshingOptions`` are created which determine the solver and meshing settings.
-Refer `ADflow <https://mdolab-adflow.readthedocs-hosted.com/en/latest/options.html>`_ and `pyHyp <https://mdolab-pyhyp.readthedocs-hosted.com/en/latest/options.html>`_ options for more details.
+Then, ``solverOptions`` and ``meshingOptions`` are created which determine the solver and meshing settings, refer `ADflow <https://mdolab-adflow.readthedocs-hosted.com/en/latest/options.html>`_ and `pyHyp <https://mdolab-pyhyp.readthedocs-hosted.com/en/latest/options.html>`_ options for more details.
 Then, `AeroProblem <https://mdolab-baseclasses.readthedocs-hosted.com/en/latest/pyAero_problem.html>`_
 object is created which contains details about the flow conditions and the desired output variables are